SimonDaBoss/FileIntegrityChecker/README.md

 run-manual.bat
 ```

-**Note**: If Maven commands don't work, just use IntelliJ IDEA - it handles everything automatically!
+**Note**: If Maven commands don't work, just use IntelliJ IDEA since it makes the setup easy

 ## 📖 Usage Guide